-The 2011 annual evaluation report differs from 2010 evaluation report due primarily to a change in data collection software by the Nurse-Family Partnership National Service Office that occurred in December 2010.
-In December 2010, Nurse-Family Partnership National Service Office implemented the Efforts to Outcomes (ETOTM) software system to capture data collected by the nurse home visitors.
+In December 2010, the Nurse-Family Partnership National Service Office implemented the Efforts to Outcomes (ETOTM) software system to capture data collected by the nurse home visitors.
 ETOTM is a web-based software system that enables the nurse to enter the information directly in the system and provides on-demand reporting capabilities at the agency level.
-In addition to implementation of ETOTM, there were modifications in the data collection forms to respond to requests from nurses in the field, as well as anticipated changes required by the Affordable Care Act Maternal, Infant, and Early Childhood Home Visiting Program.
-Below is a description of changes found in the 2011 evaluation report, which itself contains additional footnotes or explanations for these changes.